 Burmese pythons famously infest the Florida Everglades as an invasive species, so even as they roam the wilds of the sunshine state, human fatalities are rare.
 Are large snakes recommended for beginner reptile keepers?

-Of course not, but they are readily available and thus claim a spot on this list, being fully capable of strangling an adult human should misfortune cause the snake to behave uncharacteristically (such as the recent tragedy involving two young boys in Canada).
+Of course not, but they are readily available and thus claim a spot on this list, being fully capable of strangling an adult human should misfortune cause the snake to behave uncharacteristically (such as the tragedy involving two young boys in Canada).

 The problem with keeping a large snake, or any snake for that matter, is that they are excellent escape artists.
 Should a large snake find a way out of the enclosure of someone who didn’t research their needs diligently enough, sleeping children, pets, and sometimes adult humans are at severe risk from the unseen menace.
-Negligence is often a factor with escapes and subsequent strangulation of children or pets.
+Negligence is often a factor in escapes and subsequent strangulation of children or pets.

 It might surprise people that wolfdogs are likely more dangerous than wolves when owned as pets within our society.
-While fully wild animals often have a more reclusive attitude and are cautious of humans, some wolfdogs possess the independent nature of their wild counterpart along with the loss of fear of humans that is characteristic of domesticated dogs.
+While fully wild animals often have a more reclusive attitude and are cautious of humans, some wolfdogs possess the independent nature of their wild counterparts along with the loss of fear of humans that is characteristic of domesticated dogs.

-Just like with lions, wolves are natural pack animals and respond well to being given subordinate positions in the hierarchy.
+Just like lions, wolves are natural pack animals and respond well to being given subordinate positions in the hierarchy.
 This also leads to a reduced tendency to bite.
 Throwing domesticated dog behavior into this mix can create a more unpredictable animal, yet as genetics vary, so do the produced animals.
 Therefore, not all wolfdogs will have problematic behaviors, but the issue is we don't know which ones do.

 In addition to this, wolfdog owners are probably more likely to raise their pets in a less restrictive fashion than owners of big cats, which may account for the few incidences that wolfdogs have attacked people.